helpscout/modalmonitor/README.md

 **conversion()**

 Add a conversion for a specific modal based on the id you give it.
-Once a modal has a conversion, I will not be shown again no matter the frequency that is set.
+Once a modal has a conversion, it will not be shown again no matter the frequency that is set.

 Example usage: `MODAL.Monitor.conversion('scrollmiddle');`